Growing to serve the community for 95 years…

 Designed with high-quality, seamless patient care in mind, the new facility offers our community the latest in advanced medical technology and treatments and one of the most welcoming health care environments available.

-A second location, the Grand Itasca Professional Building, is home to Rehabilitation Services, Home Care, Psychology, Chiropractic, and several Grand Itasca business services.
+A second location, the Grand Itasca Professional Building, is home to Rehabilitation Services, Home Care, Chiropractic, and several Grand Itasca business services.

 Grand Itasca is proud to be a tobacco-free campus since 2005.
 Tobacco use is prohibited on all Grand Itasca property, including infoor facilities, campus grounds and parking lots.
 All visitors, patients and staff are asked to respect this tobacco-free policy.